Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 violation of security or disrupts the administration of the examination,

-> which includes, but is not limited to, carrying unauthorized items into
+which includes, but is not limited to, bringing unauthorized items into

-> the examination room (such as cell phones), writing or typing after
+the examination room (such as cell phones, notes, etc.), writing or typing after

-> time has been called, looking at another applicant’s papers, talking
+time has been called, looking at another applicant’s papers, talking

 while the examination is in session, being abusive to other applicants,

 staff, proctors and/or other examination personnel, will result in

 notice to the Committee of a violation of examination rules or, in some

 cases, dismissal from the examination test center.
 Applicants are